madskjeldgaard/guttersynth-sc/README.md

 Gutter synthesis, a physical ish synth using coupled duffing oscillators.
 A port of [Tom Mudd's Max/Java program](https://github.com/tommmmudd/guttersynthesis).

+Gutter synthesis, a physical ish synth using coupled duffing oscillators resonating through a modal synthesis type of physical modelling system.

+Gutter Synth was originally written in [Max/Java program and designed by Tom Mudd](https://github.com/tommmmudd/guttersynthesis).
+It was ported to C++ and SuperCollider by Scott Carver and Mads Kjeldgaard and was in the process cleaned up, made safer to use and optimizations were made to increase performance of the synth.

 ### Requirements

 - CMake >= 3.5